kaustubhdhole/java-concept-net/README.md

     <version>1.0-SNAPSHOT</version>
 </dependency>
 ```

+## Bugs and New Features
+If you find bugs or would like to suggest or add new features, please let us know via a pull request or an issue.

 The main purpose of the repository is to build an easy and flexible to use Java client
 for quick experimentation and integration without worrying about the hassle of setting up ConceptNet.